 Reactive arthritis may be accompanied by inflammation of the conjunctiva and the mucous membranes (such as those of the mouth and genitals) and by a distinctive rash.
 This form of reactive arthritis previously was called Reiter syndrome.

-Joint pain and inflammation may be mild or severe.
+In reactive arthritis, joint pain and inflammation may be mild or severe.
 Several joints are usually affected at once—especially the knees, toe joints, and areas where tendons are attached to bones, such as at the heels.
 Often, the large joints of the lower limbs are affected the most.
 Reactive arthritis often involves joints less symmetrically than rheumatoid arthritis.
 Tendons may be inflamed and painful.
 Back pain may occur, usually when the disease is severe.
 Other symptoms include a low-grade fever, weight loss, and excessive fatigue.

 Inflammation of the urethra (urethritis—the channel that carries urine from the bladder to the outside of the body) can develop, usually about 7 to 14 days after an infection (after sexual contact or sometimes after diarrhea).

 In men, inflammation of the urethra causes moderate pain and a discharge from the penis or a rash of small and usually painless sores on the glans of the penis (balanitis circinata).
 The prostate gland may be inflamed and painful.